muzfr7/sayhello/README.md

-# sayhello
+# sayhello module
-a go module just to print sayhello
+A go module just to print `Hello World!` on your screen..

+## run tests
+make test